Liverpool Blitz

-Liverpool was the most heavily bombed area of the country, outside London, due to the city having, along with Birkenhead, the largest port on the west coast and being of significant importance to the British war effort.
+Liverpool was the most heavily bombed area of the country outside London, due to the city having, along with Birkenhead, the largest port on the west coast and being of significant importance to the British war effort.
 Descriptions of damage were kept vague to hide information from the Germans, and downplayed in the newspapers for propaganda purposes; many Liverpudlians thus felt that their suffering was overlooked compared to other places.
 Around 4,000 people were killed in the Merseyside area during the Blitz.
 This death toll was second only to London, which suffered over 40,000 by the end of the war.

 Liverpool, Bootle and the Wallasey Pool complex were strategically very important locations during the Second World War.
 The Port of Liverpool had for many years been the United Kingdom's main link with North America, and proved to be a key part in the British participation in the Battle of the Atlantic.
-As well as providing anchorage for naval ships from many nations, the port's quays and dockers handled over 90 per cent of all the war materiel brought into Britain from abroad with some 75 million tons passing through its 11 mi of quays.
+As well as providing anchorage for naval ships from many nations, the port's quays and dockers handled over 90 per cent of all the war material brought into Britain from abroad with some 75 million tons passing through its 11 mi of quays.
 Liverpool was the eastern end of a Transatlantic chain of supplies from North America.
 Other industries were also heavily concentrated in Liverpool and across the Mersey in Birkenhead.